310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 {% endbubble %}

 {% bubble Subaru %}
 Yeah.
-But well, we can’t stop the clock, can we… The least we can do is part ways properly.
+But well, we can’t stop the clock, can we… The least we can do is part ways properly—

-The only thing left now is to say goodbye with a smile, so that our seniors won’t have any regrets when they leave.
+And to say goodbye with a smile, so that our seniors won’t have any regrets when they leave.
 {% endbubble %}

 {% bubble Subaru frown %}